lsst/rtn-045/index.rst

 In general, the default ``matplotlib`` style is sufficient and should be adopted for plot attributes such as line thickness, tick labels, fontsize, and so on.
-However, the default ``matplotlib`` color palette is not sufficient, and the recommendations under :ref:`accessibility-considerations` should be adopted to create colorblind-friendly plots.
+However, the default ``matplotlib`` color palette is not sufficient, and the recommendations under :ref:`Accessibility considerations<accessibility-considerations>` should be adopted to create colorblind-friendly plots.

 Error bars should be included wherever possible, and especially in cases where analyses such as line fitting is being performed on the data in the plot, to help the user understand data quality.

 A markdown cell underneath the figure should provide a caption that adequately explains what the main attributes of the plot.
-This caption should serve as alt-text (as described under :ref:`accessibility-considerations`) and also as a way for the user to confirm the plot appears as expected.
+This caption should serve as alt-text (as described under :ref:`Accessibility considerations<accessibility-considerations>`) and also as a way for the user to confirm the plot appears as expected.